LikaloLLC/BlogVi/README.md

 ***google_tag_manager***
     Enable or disable [Google Tag Manager](https://marketingplatform.google.com/about/tag-manager/) on the blog.
 This is handy if you have lots of marketing, analytics and other tags that you need to add to your blog.
-    You need to provide `google_tag_manager_projectid`, which you can get from [by following this guide][https://support.google.com/tagmanager/answer/6103696?hl=en],in order to enable this functionality.
+You need to provide `google_tag_manager_projectid`, which you can get [by following this guide](https://support.google.com/tagmanager/answer/6103696?hl=en),in order to enable this functionality.

 ***subscribe***